 After getting hit by another driver who leaves the scene of the accident, you should do the following to protect your rights and build a strong case:

-- Pull over and check for injuries – When involved in a collision, you should pull over and check to see if anyone is injured.
+When involved in a collision, you should pull over and check to see if anyone is injured.
 Failing to do so could lead to traffic citations and serious consequences.

-- Notify your insurance company – Even if the police find the other driver, you should notify your insurance company about the collision.
+Even if the police find the other driver, you should notify your insurance company about the collision.
 Your insurance company can help you file a claim and may cover expenses if the other driver is never found or doesn’t have insurance.

 How to Report a Hit-and-Run